mattambrogi/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 51: Wednesday April 28, 2021

+**Progress**: A lot of the ground work in place.
+Created job model.
+Got edit, delete, create views up and running.
+Mixins and authorizations.
+My Job Board where you can see list of all your jobs.
+This will become the main thing.

+**Key Learning**:

+**Thoughts:**

+**Minutes Worked:** 110

 ### Day 51: Tuesday April 27, 2021

 **Progress**: Started on new app.
 Got the groundwork laid for the django infrastructure and user accounts.